Jackjan4/Acrylic4WPF/README.md

-![Example image; empty window with transparent bg](https://i.imgur.com/GwuNif7.jpg) *Example image that shows a nearly empty acrlic window where the buttons, beside the close buttons are deactivated*
+![Example image; empty window with transparent bg](https://i.imgur.com/GwuNif7.jpg) *Example image that shows a nearly empty acrlic window where the buttons, beside the close button, are deactivated*

 ## Download